noah-westerberg-nti-got-jb/Gymnasiearbete-Dronare/README.md

     previousTime = micros();

-    sendTimer.start(sendTime);

     ...
 }
 ```

 Firstly, Serial is configured with a baud rate of `115200`.
 Secondly, the radio transceiver is configured:
-  - `radio.begin()`, from the [`RF24`](https://github.com/nRF24/RF24) class, is called to initialize the radio transceiver.
+- `radio.begin()` initializes the radio transceiver.
-  - `configureRadio(radio)` is called to configure the transceiver's settings.
+- `configureRadio(radio)` configures the transceiver's settings.
 - Writing and reading pipes are opened with addresses defined in [`RadioData.h`](DroneLibrary/RadioData.h).
-  - `radio.startListening()` is called for the transceiver to start listening for instructions.
+- `radio.startListening()` enables the transceiver to listen for instructions.

-Lastly, the time varibale and the send-countdown timer are initialized.
+Lastly, the initial time is recorded.

-> **_NOTE:_** The transceiver's begin and configuration functions are placed into while loops to prevent the program from proceeding if any part fails.
+> **_NOTE:_** The transceiver's initialization and configuration are placed in while loops to prevent the program from proceeding if any part fails.

 #### Main Loop